Skip to main content

 • Click the resume button on a sleeping task

-• You can optionally send a new prompt as part of resuming
+• Optionally send a new prompt as part of resuming

-Resuming a completed task also works — it restarts the container so you can continue working on the same branch and codebase.
+• Resuming a completed task also works — it restarts the container so you can continue on the same branch

 Completing tasks